dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/flattener.service.ts">
-// Updated on: C167 (Add package-lock.json to non-selectable)
-import * as vscode from 'vscode';
+// Updated on: C172 (Add in-memory flattening for cost estimation) import * as vscode from 'vscode';
 import * as path from 'path';
 import * as fs from 'fs/promises';